andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 # [fit]Properties of the blockchain

-- *Replicated & decentralized*: Every full node has a copy of the blockchain, and there's no central authority
+- *Replicated & decentralized*: Every full node has a copy of the blockchain, and there's no central authority.
-- *Trustless & verifiable*: Don't have to trust other nodes, any computer with the necessary software can verify the correctness of the blockchain
+- *Trustless & verifiable*: Don't have to trust other nodes, any computer with the necessary software can verify the correctness of the blockchain.
-- *Censorship-resistant*: Bad actors cannot prevent valid transactions from being processed
+- *Censorship-resistant*: Bad actors cannot prevent valid transactions from being processed.
-- *Irreversible*: Transactions are irreversible except under very specific conditions
+- *Irreversible*: Once recorded in the blockchain, transactions are (usually) permanent and immutable.

 ---
 [.build-lists: true]